The why, who, and when of documentation

 As a way to gather and share freeform documentation, a standard website may be suitable.
 It can be dedicated for the purpose or simply be a page at your existing company website.

-In order to handle a large amount of individual descriptions, like in an encyclopedia, and adding the search and link features that computers perform so well, a knowledge base system of some kind will often be suitable.
-A well known type is the wiki.
+In order to handle a large amount of individual descriptions, like in an encyclopaedia, and adding the search and link features that computers perform so well, a knowledge base system of some kind will often be suitable.
+A well-known type is the wiki.
 Everybody knows Wikipedia but actually it is easy to create a similar system for a specific purpose, either for internal use in the company or for sharing, for instance, documentation with your customers.

 We have made an example wiki:

 Apart from publishing a document of one shape or another through one or another kind of media, there are other ways of providing the same new knowledge and ongoing support to the users.
 These ways are by no means new but thinking them into a documentation approach may be new and ground-breaking to some.
 However, it may suit the situation and therefore be a useful element of the total solution.